Best Horizontal Carry Knives – Continuous Update

 About the Sheath

 This will be a tricky knife to carry scout style for right handed people, as the thing is pretty much fixed to make the handle ride to the left.
-Fortunately this is a small knife and should ride pretty comfortable on the side or front.
+Fortunately this is a small knife and should ride pretty comfortable as an appendix carry.
 All in all a pretty unique approach with an attractive design.

 Condor SBK